Angine de Poitrine

 Angine de Poitrine's musical style has been described as math rock[6][24] and experimental rock,[10][25] with additional influences from microtonal music[5][9] and progressive rock.[26][27]
 The group describes itself as a "mantra-rock Dada Pythago-Cubist orchestra" composed of "space-time voyagers", reflecting their fusion of technical complexity, hypnotic repetition, and absurdist aesthetics.[4][5][26]
 The band has cited a wide range of musical influences, with individual artists including King Gizzard & the Lizard Wizard,[3][28] Frank Zappa,[28] Leo Brouwer,[28] John Scofield,[28] and Gentle Giant.[29]

-Khn de Poitrine plays a double-necked hybrid instrument consisting of a Fender-Stratocaster-like guitar and bass, separately wired, and each with additional microtonal frets.[29][8]
-It was custom-built by a Saguenay-based luthier, which reportedly took over 150 hours of work to complete.
+In early performances, Khn de Poitrine played both a guitar and a bass simultaneously, using a modified guitar fitted with microtonal frets.
+In 2023, he commissioned a custom double-necked hybrid instrument consisting of a Fender-Stratocaster-like guitar and bass, separately wired, and each with additional microtonal frets [34][10] from Saguenay-based luthier Raphaël Le Breton.
+The project required more than three months of preparation and reportedly over 150 hours of craftsmanship to complete.
 The instrument includes oversized, phosphorescent fret markers on the side and top of the necks to compensate for Khn's impaired vision due to the mask.
-A second backup instrument for upcoming tours is planned.[30]
+A second backup instrument for upcoming tours is planned.[35][36]

 Members